casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 --state-root-hash E5B679BD1562fE6257257F5f969A79482E8DCEBBD501501BfA6d5844b61cBE3f
 ```

-Result:
+**Result**:

 This result contains the network state before the deploy.
-You can see the `named-key` field is empty since we haven't done any deploy on the network yet.
+You can see the `named-key` field is empty since we haven't sent the deploy to the network yet.

 <details>
-<summary>The result from the querying network status</summary>
+<summary>Result from querying the network status</summary>

 ```bash
 {